JeanMusenga/CPArchPSLinker/README.md

 ## 🚨 Introduction and Research Methodology Overview

 Collaborative development platforms such as GitHub and Q&A sites like Stack Overflow (SO) serve as complementary knowledge sources in the Open Source Software (OSS) ecosystem.
+When developers encounter architectural problems during OSS development, such as architectural anti-patterns, modularization issues, or performance bottlenecks, they frequently consult SO to find potential solutions.
+However, the unstructured, heterogeneous, and divergent nature of SO discussions makes identifying relevant architectural solutions time-consuming and labor-intensive.